AkarshRastogi/Paper-Brain/README.md

-## 📄 Doc Fusion
+## 📄 Paper Brain
-Doc Fusion turns collections of PDFs into a searchable knowledge base and produces polished, paper-style summaries and question papers.
+Paper Brain turns collections of PDFs into a searchable knowledge base and produces polished, paper-style summaries and question papers.
 It combines LlamaParse for robust PDF parsing, Milvus for vector search, and Gemini for high‑quality generation — with one-click Streamlit UI and a clean automation CLI.

 ### Why this is compelling
 - **Multi-document to multi-section**: Abstract, Introduction, Methodology, Results, Conclusion, References — generated coherently across papers.